The Sandbox Environment for Generalizable Agent Research (SEGAR): Experiments

-So far, we've identified some correlations between the generalization gap and factor distance between tasks.
+\paragraph{Does mutual information between state representations and factors correlate with generalization gap?} So far, we've identified some correlations between the generalization gap and factor distance between tasks.
 Yet, nothing was stated about the internal world representation that the agent adopts from task samples $T_1,...,T_n$.
 We conducted a second set of experiments to probe the state representation that an agent has about $\mathbb{P}_{train}$ and $\mathbb{P}_{test}$ by only having access to $T_1,...,T_n$.
 To do so, we first trained a PPO agent on $T_1,...,T_n$ until convergence.
 The trained encoder was then used to map pixel observations onto latent representation vectors.
-We then used the MINE estimator~\citep{belghazi2018mutual} parameterized by a simple two-layer MLP to measure the lower-bound on mutual information between these latent representations and the entire set of factors associated with that observation; we denote this lower-bound based on the Jensen-Shanon divergence as $\mathbb{E}_{s,z\sim \mathbb{P}^\pi}[\mathcal{I}_{JS}(\phi(s),z)]$, as outlined in~\citet{poole2019variational}.
+We then used the MINE estimator~\citep{belghazi2018mutual} parameterized by a simple two-layer MLP to measure the lower-bound on mutual information between these latent representations and the entire set of factors associated with that observation; we denote this lower-bound based on the Jensen-Shannon divergence as $\mathbb{E}_{s,z\sim \mathbb{P}^\pi}[\mathcal{I}_{JS}(\phi(s),z)]$, as outlined in~\citet{poole2019variational}.
 Rather than reporting the mutual information, which is unbounded, we report the classification accuracy of the MINE estimator on the binary decision task, which is bounded between $0$ and $1$.

-Figure~\ref{fig:returns_vs_mine} shows the performance of an RL agent as a function of the lower-bound on mutual information between learned state representations and environment factors.
+Fig.~\ref{fig:returns_vs_mine} shows the performance of an RL agent as a function of the lower-bound on mutual information between learned state representations and environment factors.
 We train on an increasing number of task samples, while testing on 500 tasks from the corresponding training distribution.
 While the train tasks score higher than the test, there is no relationship between performance and our mutual information estimates, at least with PPO.